Strange Bros. Grading Technology

 Color spectrum images are integral for depicting the most accurate representation of the project, as well as for maximizing efficiency in grading operations.
 This 3D model is created by Strange Bros. in-house, and then imported into our machine-controlled software to run in conjunction with our GPS technology.

 This surface model is also integrated with our drone software.
 Once the surface is cleared, we can fly the site for topography using 2D photogrammetry that takes an overlapped pattern of photo-images.
-Typically, in less than 45 minutes we can determine precisely how many cubic yards of dirt are required to get to (or removed from) the desired surface.
+Typically, in less than 45 minutes we can determine precisely how many cubic yards of dirt are required to get to (or remove from) the desired surface.
 These intricate calculations, applied to a thousand cubic yards of haul off or import, can create thousands of dollars in savings in time and fuel costs.

 Strange Bros. handles everything from the tying into the boundary survey all the way through to as-builts for the storm system, curbing and getting the property ready for paving.
 We determine which utility company will handle sewer and storm drainage.